| Crates.io | workbloom |

 # Or using short alias: wb s feature/my-new-feature

-# Setup without starting a shell
+# Legacy: setup without starting a shell, with human-friendly output

 workbloom setup feature/my-new-feature --no-shell